Pedrobe9/react-portfolio/README.md

 Below you will find information on how to use the Create React App.

 ## Usage
+Application is ready to use.
+Use the navigation bar to move between the different sections of the portfolio.
+The section 'About Me@ gives you a very brief introduction to who I am.
+You can see examples of my work in the section 'Work'.
+You can contact me using the section 'Contact Me', there you have links to my GitHub account, LinkedIn and you can get access to a CV in pdf format.
+The links for Facebook and Twitter are not active but have been included for future inclusion.
+You can also send me an email using your local email, just fill the form on the page and click submit and the process will be activated.
+The 'Skill sections enumerates the skills aquired during training (and also working in a different field).
+Below you can see screenshots of the different pages of this project.

 ![Screeshot Home page](src/components/assets/react-portfolio-home.png)
 ![Screeshot work page](src/components/assets/react-portfolio-work.png)